MI-Fuad/Protein-Sequence-Variability-Prediction/README.md

 - Develop pipeline in Python to test more sophisticated machine learning models such as **decision trees, random forest and deep neural networks** to try predicting the most variable positions.
 - Evaluate the models by using general machine learning evaluation methods such as MSE, RMSE, MAE.
 - Discuss on the results

-Try to learn and predict the **variability** of the positions in an amino acid sequence where structural changes can be made to alter the protein function, while preserving also the correct folding without causing diseases within the organism, given the data on the **protein dynamics** and the data on the **composition of a protein in different organisms.**

-Use the aid of machine learning methods to do so.

-The variability for a position significes, how many different amino acids are possible to accommodate on the position.
-This would in turn reduce the search space.

 <h1 id="Methods"> 5.
 Methods </h1>